 When applying the bait over your property, a series of parallel swathes is recommended.
 This is accomplished by starting on one corner of your property and walking along the edge, treating 1 yard in from the boundary line.
 Once you reach the opposite corner, take 2 paces towards the untreated area and return parallel to the original path, working around buildings and other obstacles (see above).
 Continuing this process, you will be able to systematically cover the entire property in just a few minutes.
 It is important that all ground is treated including spaces between buildings and corners of gardens.
-Rainfall within 4 hours of treatment will reduce effectiveness so plan to conduct treatment when rain is not expected for 4 hours.

 Treat every 4-6 weeks

 A common mistake is to either bait again too soon or wait too long between treatments.
 If you bait too soon, the ants that survived the first round of baiting can remember that those little yellow granules made them sick last time, and will actually avoid taking your baits the next time around.
 If you wait too long, the LFA population can rebound.
 Each LFA colony has multiple queens and each queen can produce about 7 eggs a day.
 Even if some are killed by your first treatment, the remaining queens will increase egg production.
 LFA can completely recover from a single bait treatment in 8-10 weeks.
 Mark your treatments on your calendar and do your best to treat every 4-6 weeks.